Detecller/PE-Helper/README.md

 */list_piano_group_members*
 - Creates a dropdown option, where the user can select a piano group and list its members (excl. alumni).

+*/weekly_session_nominal_rolls*
+- Exports nominal rolls of all weekly sessions to Excel.

 P.S.
 These commands are subjected to defined permissions.